-Shulman Chocolate museum consists of one building with several spaces.
-There is a small museum, a chocolate factory, a store, and a workshop area.
-Let’s begin our visit!
+Shulman Chocolate museum consists of one building with several areas: a small museum, a chocolate factory, a store, and a workshop area.

 Shulman Chocolate museum is located in Kibbutz Dafna.